How to Keep Babies Safe From Getting Sick During Flu Season

 Influenza is a serious threat to infants.
 Parents need to take precautions.

-“I would say that newborns, or babies under two months of age, should be kept away from crowds of people as much as possible,” advises Dr. Tanya Altmann, spokesperson for the American Academy of Pediatrics and author of Baby and Toddler Basics.
+“Newborns, or babies under two months of age, should be kept away from crowds of people as much as possible,” says Tanya Altmann, MD, a pediatrician in California and author of Baby and Toddler Basics.
 “Under two months of age, they don’t really have a well-developed immune system yet, and they can get very sick very quickly.”

-How to Keep Babies Safe in Flu Season
+How to Keep an Infant Safe from the Flu

-- Two Months Old and Younger: Take extra care with very small babies – the diagnostic workup for a fever can be very invasive.
+- Two Months Old and Younger: Take extra care with very small babies; the diagnostic workup for a fever can be invasive.

 - Avoid Crowds and Daycare: Too many people – particularly too many toddlers, with their lax hygiene standards – can introduce some very nasty bugs to a newborn’s very new immune system.

-- Hygiene for Everyone!: Parents, grandparents, siblings, visitors – everybody washes hands, everybody takes shoes off, everybody changes clothes if practical and nobody kisses the baby.
+- Hygiene for Everyone!: Parents, grandparents, siblings, visitors – everybody washes hands, everybody takes shoes off, everybody changes clothes if practical, and nobody kisses the baby.
+Wearing masks can also help prevent the spread of the flu and COVID.

 - Keep Symptoms Away: If family members or guests present symptoms, keep them away from the baby.